 Our focus is demonstrating how we and our partners are contributing to achievement of the Sustainable Development Goals (SDGs), and in particular SDG Target 4.7 on Education for Sustainable Development and Global Citizenship:

 “By 2030, ensure that all learners acquire the knowledge and skills needed to promote sustainable development, including, among others, through education for sustainable development and sustainable lifestyles, human rights, gender equality, promotion of a culture of peace and non-violence, global citizenship and appreciation of cultural diversity and of culture’s contribution to sustainable development”.

 Policy and advocacy updates

 In November we met with Liz McInnes MP, Shadow Minister for Foreign and Commonwealth Affairs, who was keen to discuss the importance of global learning for her constituents.
 Particularly post-Brexit, and in the context of the huge pressures that schools and teachers are under, she agreed on the urgent need to promote global learning and provide people with opportunities to become active global citizens.
-We also discussed ways to encourage Parliament to engage more in implementing the UN’s the Sustainable Development Goals in the UK. the UK.
+We also discussed ways to encourage Parliament to engage more in implementing the UN’s the Sustainable Development Goals in the UK.

 Submission to the House of Lords Select Committee on Citizenship and Civic Engagement – September 2017

 In response to a recent call for evidence, Think Global submitted responses to questions such as ‘What should be the role of education in teaching and encouraging good citizenship?’
 We took the opportunity to highlight examples of inspiring initiatives from our partners that have helped promote a positive vision of British Citizenship within a tolerant and cohesive society, such as the Global Learning Programme, The Linking Network, Global Link (Lancaster) and Gender Respect Education Project – DECSY (Development Education Centre South Yorkshire).
 Read the Think Global submission.